remix-run/react-router/docs/guides/migrating-5-to-6.md

 <Route path=":userId" element={<Profile />} />

 // But wait, how do I pass custom props to the <Profile>
 // element?
-Oh, ya.
-I forgot.
-It's just an element.
+Oh ya, it's just an element.
 Easy.
 <Route path=":userId" element={<Profile animate={true} />} />

 // Ok, but how do I access the router's data, like the URL params